EmiOnGit/template_rp2040/README.md

 Most 'templates' for the raspberry pico are rather involved and import many dependencies you might not want.

 This template aims to include only a couple of crates that I considered absolutely needed (if you don't want to write a bootloader yourself that is).
+The end result should be a blinking LED.

 The template is constructed to be used for a **single pico**, which is directly flashed over a usb connection.